haiwen/seafile-admin-docs/manual/administration/seafile_fsck.md

 # Seafile FSCK

 On the server side, Seafile stores the files in the libraries in an internal format.
-Seafile has its own representation of directories and files (similar to Git).
+Seafile has its own representation of directories and files (similar to *Git*).

-With default installation, these internal objects are stored in the server's file system directly (such as Ext4, NTFS).
+With default installation, these internal objects are stored in the server's file system directly (such as ***Ext4***, ***NTFS***).
 But most file systems don't assure the integrity of file contents after a hard shutdown or system crash.
 So if new Seafile internal objects are being written when the system crashes, they can be corrupt after the system reboots.
 This will make part of the corresponding library not accessible.

 !!! warning
-    If you store the seafile-data directory in a battery-backed NAS (like EMC or NetApp), or use S3 backend available in the Pro edition, the internal objects won't be corrupt.
+    If you store the seafile-data directory in a ***battery-backed NAS*** (like *EMC* or *NetApp*), or use S3 backend available in the Pro edition, the internal objects won't be corrupt.

-We provide a seaf-fsck.sh script to check the integrity of libraries.
-The seaf-fsck tool accepts the following arguments:

 !!! note
-    If your Seafile server is deployed with Docker, make sure you have enter the container before executing the script:
+    If your Seafile server is deployed with Docker, make sure you have enter the container before executing the following commands in this manual:

     ```sh
     docker exec -it seafile bash
     ```

     This is also required for the other scripts in this document.

+We provide a seaf-fsck.sh script to check the integrity of libraries.
+The seaf-fsck tool accepts the following arguments:

 ```sh
 cd /opt/seafile/seafile-server-latest